Skip to main content

 duration_hours(duration)

 Converts a CEL duration to hours.
 You get a duration by subtracting two timestamps.
-Divide by 24 for days, multiply by 60 for minutes.
+Multiply by 60 for minutes.

 // Less than 1 hour old